KomalGodhwani/Library_Management_System/README.md

 DELETE /api/books/{id} → delete a book

+Testing:

+All APIs are tested using Postman.

+A Postman collection and screenshots are included in the screenshots/ folder.

 With this project, I was able to implement all the required functionalities of a Library Management System as RESTful APIs, along with monitoring, logging, and environment-specific configurations.